Tree of Heaven Korean Drama Review

 Kdrama Kisses Sign Up Button - Korean Dramas Reviews, News, Guides

-Copyright © 2015-2019 by Kdrama Kisses.
+Copyright Β© 2015-2019 by Kdrama Kisses.

-19 Responses to Tree of Heaven Korean Drama Review
+19 responses to “Tree of Heaven Korean Drama Review”

-1. Timescout says:
+1. Timescout Avatar

 One of them oldies, eh.
 I watched a fair share of those when I was a drama noob.
 Mostly because there were several available, fully subbed.
 This wasn’t one of ’em though.
-My tolerance for OT makjang was already low and just reading the synopsis and few reviews had me running to the hills. 😂
+My tolerance for OT makjang was already low and just reading the synopsis and few reviews had me running to the hills. πŸ˜‚

 Yep, I know pickings were a lot slimmer back then, hehe.
 I think you made the right call since I don’t think you would care for this one.
 It’s definitely over the top in the drama department.
-It feels a bit dated, but it was fun enough overall 🙂
+It feels a bit dated, but it was fun enough overall πŸ™‚

-2. Kdrama Crazy says:
+2. Kdrama Crazy Avatar

 Park Shin Hye is looking so young.
 Haven’t heard of this drama before.
 Looks good. ☺

-3. ckdrama says:
+3. ckdrama Avatar

 This fine line between love and stalking is such a thing in dramas, though I mostly see it in C-Drama’s.
 Your example of changing up the music is soo good.